-- Unlimited (up to 10Mbit/s) is designed for streaming HD-quality videos, sharing photos, making video calls and streaming single player games.
+- Unlimited (up to 10Mbit/s) is designed for streaming HD-quality video, sharing photos, making video calls, downloading apps and playing single player games.

-- Unlimited Max (with the fastest available speeds) is designed for super-fast downloads, streaming video in Ultra HD (4K) quality, multiplayer gaming on-the-go and tethering to multiple devices at the same time.
+- Unlimited Max (with the fastest available speeds) is designed for super-fast downloads, streaming video in Ultra HD (4K UHD) quality, multiplayer gaming on-the-go and tethering to multiple devices at the same time.

 Which Plan Should I Choose?

-If you’re looking to benefit from the high speeds available on 5G, we’d recommend choosing the £30/month Unlimited Max price plan.
+If you’re looking to fully benefit from the faster speeds available on 5G, we’d recommend choosing the £30/month Unlimited Max price plan.
 This is the only price plan to have no restrictions on the download speed you’re able to access.
 You’ll also get Vodafone Global Roaming Plus included in the price, allowing you to use your mobile phone at no extra cost in 77 destinations.

-With the cheaper Unlimited Lite and Unlimited price plans, you’re still able to benefit from the increased capacity and lower latency of 5G technology.
+With the cheaper Unlimited Lite and Unlimited price plans, you can still benefit from the increased capacity and lower latency of 5G technology.
 However, the increased download speeds of 5G will not be available to you.
 Inclusive roaming will also only be available in 48 European roam-free destinations.

-The £23/month Unlimited Lite plan only offers a maximum download speed of up to 2Mbit/s.
+Finally, the £23/month Unlimited Lite plan only offers a maximum download speed of up to 2Mbit/s.
 This should be fine for everyday browsing and messaging but it’s unlikely you’ll be able to watch HD video without regular buffering and pauses.

 Comparison to Alternatives

-Besides Vodafone, there are numerous other UK mobile networks also offering an unlimited data plan.
+Besides Vodafone, numerous other UK mobile networks also offer an unlimited data plan.

-The following table shows an overview of unlimited data plans that are currently available in the UK:
+The following table shows a side-by-side comparison of Vodafone’s unlimited data plans and those available on other networks:

 2G, 3G & 4G Coverage

-Vodafone offers 99% population coverage on their 2G, 3G and 4G network in the UK.
+In the UK, Vodafone offers 99% population coverage on their 2G, 3G and 4G network.
 Before signing up for their unlimited data service, it’s worth double-checking to make sure there’s coverage in your area.
 You can do this by entering your postcode on Vodafone’s online coverage map:

 Our full guide to the coverage on Vodafone has more in-depth information about this topic.

-If you have a 5G-ready smartphone and live in a 5G-enabled area, you can access Vodafone’s 5G network using one of their unlimited data plans.
+If you have a 5G-ready smartphone and live in a 5G-enabled area, you can access Vodafone’s 5G network on their unlimited data price plans.

-Vodafone’s 5G network is currently available the following UK towns and cities:
+At present, Vodafone’s 5G network is available in the following UK towns and cities: